FelixOnline/v2/content/articles/2011-4-24-vote-yes-to-av.md

 subtitle: >
   Give our country a voting system that allows us to express our true preferences and ends tactical voting, bickering and flip-flopping policies
 date: "2011-04-24 11:26:11 +0100"

 # Attributes from Felix Online V1
 id: "1136"
 old_path: /comment/1136/vote-yes-to-av
 aliases:
  - /comment/1136/vote-yes-to-av
+imported: true
+comments:
+ - I will definitely be voting YES With the Lib Dems so unpopular and the minority parties still true to their description maintaining the FPTP system will doom this country to another 50 years of 2party elections At least with AV I will have a chance to express my support for smaller parties without feeling the need to vote tacticallyYES I believe that it transforms and revolutionise the democracy General public will be aware of their vital role and not to waste their votes It is a much awaited change for me not only in the UK but across the democratic countries which conduct elections fine Dsquared2 shirtshttpwwwfinepoloshirtscomdsquared2replicas1161htmlfine Dsquared2 shirts

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true